 Alexis Pinturault probably skied before he could walk.
 For the undisputed French champion from the Savoie region, negotiating the slopes is pure instinct.
 At 1.80 metres and 80 kilograms he undeniably cuts an imposing figure on the piste.
 That’s not the only reason they call him - ‘The Beast’.
 It’s also because of his regimented lifestyle, cast-iron mentality and quasi-military rigour.
-3 Olympic Gold medals, the French record holder, slalom to downhill, giant, combined and super G, the French skiing star hasn’t stopped moving mountains.
+3 Olympic medals, the French record holder, slalom to downhill, giant, combined and super G, the French skiing star hasn’t stopped moving mountains.

 Alexis joined the Richard Mille family in 2014.
 With its three-tone dial and pastel blue strap, the RM 67-02 is a watch created in his image—handsome, simple and efficient.
 It is perfectly adapted for skiing both in extreme temperatures and at high altitude, whilst maintaining perfect ergonomics, light weight and durability.
 No wonder Alexis wears it every day.
 When competing, he slips it under his ski suit but just for the race’s duration.